Skip to content

 Frequently Asked Questions

-What growth rate should I use for the experience path?
+What growth rate to use for the experience path?

 3-4% for stable careers (government, education, non-profit).
 5-7% for typical corporate (finance, consulting, tech).
 8-10% for high-growth early-career paths (startups, sales roles with commission, investment banking).
 Be honest about your actual trajectory - most people over-estimate.